 - 1. Open the Frequent Segments window pane.
 See "Viewing Frequent Segments" on page 70. - 2.
 Select the segment that you want to convert to a snippet. - 3.
 In the local toolbar, click the Create drop-down button and select Create Snippet.
 The Create Snippet dialog opens. - 4.
-In the Snippet File field, type a new name for the snippet. - It is recommended that you leave the project folder selection as "Resources/Snippets" (or select a subfolder that you have created in the Snippets folder).
-After the snippet is created, you can see the snippet file in the Content Explorer. - 5.
-Click Create.
+In the Snippet File field, type a new name for the snippet.

+It is recommended that you leave the project folder selection as "Resources/Snippets" (or select a subfolder that you have created in the Snippets folder).
+After the snippet is created, you can see the snippet file in the Content Explorer.

+- 5. Click Create.
 The snippet is created and added to the Flare project that you are analyzing. - 6.
 Open the Snippet Suggestions window pane. - 7.
 Do one of the following, depending on whether you want to convert multiple suggestions simultaneously, or if you want to convert only one snippet suggestion at a time.
+TO CONVERT MULTIPLE SUGGESTIONS SIMULTANEOUSLY

 - a.
 In the window pane, select all suggestions that you want to convert.
 If you want to select all rows click .
 You can hold the SHIFT key to select a range, or you can hold the CTRL key to select individual items. - b.
 In the local toolbar, click the Apply button. - c.
 In the message that opens, click OK.
 Another message lets you know how many files were changed. - d.
 Click OK.
-All of the selected suggestions are converted to snippets.
+All of the selected suggestions are converted to snippets. - ▶ NOTE If you want to undo the conversions, you can use the Backups window pane (View > Backups).

 - a.
 In the Snippet Suggestions window pane, select the row that you want to convert to a snippet. - b.
 You can either double-click on the specific row, or right-click on the row and select Open.
 The file opens with the suggested content highlighted. - c.
-In Flare, insert the snippet (e.g., select Insert > Snippet).
+In Flare Desktop, insert the snippet (e.g., select Insert > Snippet).